 Management of certificates for TLS and HTTPS based transactions on the Internet is well defined and common practice for website and internet applications.
 Generally, there are recognized certification authorities that can "vouch" for the authenticity of a domain owner based on some out-of-band verification techniques like e-mail and unique codes in DNS.

 The certificate management model for SHAKEN is based on Internet best practices to the extent possible, but is modified where appropriate to reflect unique characteristics of the service provider based telephone network.
-Certificates are initially expected to take advantage of service providers recognized ability to legitimately assert telephone identities on a VoIP network.
-The following sections will detail the SHAKEN approach to the certificate management model that allows telephone authorities to sign certificates for use on the telephone network.
+Certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
+The following sections detail the SHAKEN approach to the certificate management model that allows telephone authorities to sign certificates for use on the telephone network.
+The roles involved in the management of certificates are described, along with a governance model.
+The process for acquiring certificates is described in the context of an architecture within the scope of the SHAKEN framework.

 Certificate Management Roles